Hendy/umbraco-look/README.md

 	/// </summary>
 	protected override void ApplicationStarted(UmbracoApplicationBase umbracoApplication, ApplicationContext applicationContext) {
-		LookService.SetNameIndexer(indexingContext => { return indexingContext.Item.Name; });
+		// set value of the custom name field to be the name of the content, media or member being indexed LookService.SetNameIndexer(indexingContext => { return indexingContext.Item.Name; });

-		LookService.SetDateIndexer(indexingContext => { return indexingContext.Item.UpdateDate; });
+		// set value of the custom date field to be the UpdateDate of the content, media or member being indexed LookService.SetDateIndexer(indexingContext => { return indexingContext.Item.UpdateDate; });

 		LookService.SetTextIndexer(indexingContext => {